‘The Legend Of The Blue Sea’ Episode 16 Spoilers: Which Major Character Will Die?

 Of course, there are still a lot of possibilities that could happen not to mention the fact that there are still four episodes to be aired which will definitely be worth seeing without the male lead.

-Aside from that, The Legend Of The Blue Sea Episode 16 stills shared in a Facebook fan page dedicated to the Korean drama showcased Joon Jae and his mother hugging which means the conman will safely cross the road without any hitch.
+Aside from that, The Legend Of The Blue Sea Episode 16 stills shared in a Facebook fan page dedicated to the Korean drama showcased Joon Jae and his mother hugging, which means the conman will safely cross the road without any hitch.

 Of course, there is still a chance that one of the lead characters Shim Cheong and Joon Jae would bite the dust considering that their history in their past lives have been repeating.